wbrowar/craft-guide/src/templates/docs/en/guide-list.md

 The slug is generated from the guide’s **Title** field when a guide is brand new but you can customize it.
 Because a slug can be used in guide content, it’s a good idea to keep a slug once it’s created, but if you change a slug you can always go through your content and update it.
 The slug is also used as part of the page’s URL for a guide.

-### Adding a Guide to the Guide Home Page
+### Adding a Guide to the CMS Guide Page

-When Guide is first installed the Guide home page will be empty.
-To add guides to the **Guide** page, click on the toggle in the **Guide Home** column.
+When Guide is first installed the CMS Guide page will be empty.
+To add guides to the **Guide** page, click on the toggle in the **CMS Guide** column.
 A message will pop up confirming that the guide has been added.
 Next time you visit the **Guide** page you should see your guide there.

 ### Editing a Guide